DavidBruchmann/automated-typo3-update/Readme.rst

 - Convert old legacy class definitions in extensions to namespace ones.

+- Add missing vendor to plugin and module registrations and configurations.
+  You might want to set this to non fixable and warning if you already provide the vendor inside a single Variable, together with your extension key, as this is not recognized.
+So the following will be recognized:

+    - $_EXTKEY,

+    - $VENDOR . $_EXTKEY,

+    - 'VENDOR.' . $_EXTKEY,

+  While the following will not:

+    - $key = 'Vendor.' . $_EXTKEY;

 Also we check for the following deprecated calls:

 - Check for ``create`` on ``ObjectManager``, which is "stupid" just all ``create`` calls are marked